andersfischernielsen/Bitcoin-Price-Predictor/README.md

 # Bitcoin Price Predictor

-This is a project in COMP809 at Auckland University of Technology attempting to predict bitcoin prices using a LSTM RNN.
+This is a project in COMP809 at Auckland University of Technology attempting to predict bitcoin prices using machine learning.

 ## Purpose